holisticon/atomic-playfulness/docs/decisions/adr-002-font-usage.md

 Host the fonts on a CDN equipped with CORS-Headers that allow their usage only on `*.holisticon.de` and `localhost`.
 That eliminates the need for a dedicated artifact with font files.
-We can simply inclode the CSS `@font-face` definitions in the design system and if it's used on a foreign domain, it will simply not load the fonts and use the fall-back instead.
+We can simply include the CSS `@font-face` definitions in the design system and if it's used on a foreign domain, it will simply not load the fonts and use the fall-back instead.